AgnesePortera/Jenkins-Docker-SSH/README.md

 `docker-compose up`

-In this way the first time, the image is builded and after that the two container are running:
+In this way the image is builded and after that the two container are running:

 `docker ps`

 If the two container are not running, please check the status with docker log.

 Open the browser in *localhost:8080* and start the JENKINS installation.

 ## SSH